-Taking a cruise on the water among the karsts is one way to see the beauty of the bay, but Halong Bay is also home to numerous caves and other wonders.
+Taking a cruise on the water among the karsts is one way to see the beauty of the bay, but Halong Bay is also home to caves and other wonderous sights.

 Sung Sot Cave

-One of the most famous of the Halong Bay sites is Sung Sot Cave, located on Bo Hon Island.
-A huge cavity, the cave is around 10,000 square meters large and contains three rooms or partitions, which are linked by a smooth walkway.
+One of the most famous sights of Halong Bay is Sung Sot Cave, located on Bo Hon Island.
+The cave is around 10,000 square meters large and contains three rooms or partitions, which are linked by a smooth walkway.
 Each of the rooms contains hundreds of stalagmites and stalactites.
-Most of the cave is colorfully lit with artificial light that highlights the rocky walls’ interesting features, and a knowledgeable guide can give you some great insights into the cave’s history as well as helping you find the mystical shapes and figures in the cave’s walls.
+The cave is colorfully lit with artificial light that highlights the rocky walls’ interesting features.
+A knowledgeable guide can give you great insights into the cave’s history as well as help you find the mystical shapes and figures in the cave’s walls.

 The last room is lit by hazy sunlight streaming through a natural skylight in the cave’s ceiling.
 The 100-foot ceiling is solidly supported by a fantastic rock pillar.
 The skylight also acts as the cave exit.

 The approach to the cave is a series of steps.
-The first series of steps climb up to the mouth of the cave itself, and the second series drops you down to the cave floor.
-You will also need to climb steps in order to exit the cave.
+The first series of steps climbs up to the mouth of the cave itself, and the second series drops you down to the cave floor.
+You will also need to climb steps to exit the cave.
 If you have trouble walking or climbing, be aware of this fact.

 Cat Ba Island